sinak/sinak.github.com/_posts/2014-06-23-new-senate-judiciary-unlocking-bill.md

 ---
 layout: post
-title: One Step Closer to a Meaningful Cellphone Unlocking Bill
+title: A Much-Improved Cell Phone Unlocking Bill in the Senate Judiciary
 category: posts
 tweet: Much-improved cellphone unlocking bill by @SenatorLeahy.
 We’re one step close to owning our phones (via @sinak) ->
 excerpt: